Deaf Awareness Week booklist

 Fifteen-year-old Zoe attempts to come to terms with a dark secret by writing letters to a murderer awaiting execution on Death Row.

-Sean Stockdale and Alexandra Strick Illustrated by Ros Asquith
+Author: Sean Stockdale and Alexandra Strick Illustrator: Ros Asquith

 This inclusive book is about a boy who loves sport, his friends, and school - and has a vivid imagination